 On March 19 Rep. Browning offered an amendment to this year's health care bill (H.107) to repeal the Board's power to price-control - and thus exterminate - private medical agreements completely outside the coming single payer system.
 The liberal Democratic House voted it down 44-94.
 Only four Democrats voted for it.

 The argument against the Browning amendment came down to this: if Vermonters with money could escape from Green Mountain Care, Vermont would end up with a two tier system - Green Mountain Care for ordinary people, and prompt, premium care for those who can pay for it.
-That would fly in the face of the sacred "principles of universal health care," where everybody pays and everybody gets whatever care the system can afford to deliver.

 Of course, one of those sacred principles is "(5) Every Vermonter should be able to choose his or her health care providers."
 Apparently that principle has already gone down the drain.

 It's worth doing what the Green Mountain Care advocates resolutely refuse to do: look at 39 years of single payer in Quebec, just 60 miles north of Montpelier.

 After years of health problems, including a hip replacement, George Zeliotis of Montreal got fed up waiting in declining health while the hard-pressed Quebec Medicare system delayed offering him treatment.
 So he went to his doctor, Jacques Chaloulli, and offered to pay him for health care.
 The government forbade it, and the two of them went to court.

 In 2005 the Supreme Court of Canada struck down Quebec's prohibition on private contracting between patient and doctor.
 The court held that prolonged waiting is a denial of the access to health care promised by the Quebec Charter of Human Rights and Freedoms.